-The Bells Bend Outdoor Center is an environmental education and outdoor recreation facility of the Nashville Metropolitan Board of Parks and Recreation, and Megan Barry, Mayor.
+The Bells Bend Outdoor Center is an environmental education and outdoor recreation facility of the Nashville Metropolitan Board of Parks and Recreation.
 The outdoor center is a place where people and nature come together.

 We serve as a jumping-off point for exploring the 808 acres of Northwest Davidson County’s Bells Bend Park.